 |Memory||4GB / 8GB GDDR6||6GB GDDR6||6GB GDDR6||8GB GDDR6||8GB GDDR6|

 Naturally, I’ll be testing the RX 5600 XT to put it through its paces as soon as review samples are available, which shouldn’t be long given how close we already are to its release date of January 21st.
-Will it be able to become our new best graphics card of choice for maxed out 1080p gaming?
+Will it be able to become our new choice for maxed out 1080p gaming?
 It certainly looks like it’s in with a chance if AMD’s figures are anything to go by – unless, of course, Nvidia pull another price drop gazumping tactic like they did with several of their cards around AMD’s launches last year – but all will be revealed in two weeks time.

 For more news from this year's CES, check out our CES 2020 tag.